hanaaden/Python-Tasks/Theory/Linked_List.md

 - refences / pointer : a way to connect this node to another node nodes are not just a value its value plus connection

-so let we create a node class
+linked list is good implementing a linear data structure so they dont need to have fixed size due to their like chain structure some cons are operations on linked list is slow so let we create a node class
 ```py
 # creating node